Immunisation

 Under the National Immunisation Program (NIP), infants, children, adolescents, adults and special risk groups are eligible to receive some vaccines for free.
 Council offers free vaccinations for eligible children and adults, a school program as well as opportunistic vaccinations.
 These vaccines are offered in accordance with the National Immunisation Program Schedule.

-Secondary School Sessions occur twice a year for Year 7 Students and once a year for Year 10 students.
+Secondary School sessions occur once a year for Year 7 and Year 10 students.

-Opportunistic Sessions can be arranged through Council's Maternal Child Health Nurse.
+Opportunistic sessions can be arranged through Council's Child and Family Health Nurses.

 Immunisation Records